 The project does not focus on the buildings itself because those are subject to strict regulations.
-Instead it focuses on the 56 small spaces found in between those buildings and that were historically used as a back alley or access to a stable but that have nowadays lost their function.
-As a network the small spaces have the potential to introduce a different kind of architecture, use and users to the rich history of change in the canal area.
+Instead it focuses on the 56 small spaces found in between those buildings that were historically used as a back alley or access to a stable, but that have nowadays lost their function.
+As a network, the small spaces have the potential to introduce a different kind of architecture, as well as different uses and users into the rich history of change in the canal area.

-The first intervention focused on the smallest Tussen-ruimte: 90 cm wide, 10m deep and 12 meters high on the Herengracht.
-50 perforated curtains that vary in length are hung in between the two neighbouring houses in order to enclose a small space.
+The first intervention focused on the smallest Tussen-ruimte: 90 cm wide, 10m deep and 12 meters high, located on the Herengracht.
+50 perforated curtains that vary in length are hung in between the two neighboring houses in order to further enclose the small space.
 The space functioned as a small public retreat to escape from the hectic city life on the canals.

 Location: Amsterdam, The Netherlands